Introduction to genetics

 What is genetics?

-Genetics is the science of studying how living things pass on characteristics (or traits) and its variations in their cell make-up from one generation to the other.
+Genetics is the science of studying how living things pass on characteristics (or traits) and their variations in their cell make-up from one generation to the other.

 A scientist who studies genetics is called a geneticist.